alluster/marimekko-trace-my-product/README.md

 >src/styles/index.scss

 ### Authentication
-Auth built on Firebase API
+Auth built as a Firebase project

 ### Content
-Current app uses http://contentful.io CMS for changing content and all the content on the app is "fake" and relates to no user data what so ever
+Current app uses http://contentful.io CMS for changing content and all the content on the app is "fake" and relates to no actual user data displayed.

 ### Deployment
-The app is curently hosted on http://surge.sh service (no CI build)
+The app is curently hosted on Heroku with github CI

 ### Usage